|

 Also, for OLS regression, R^2 is the squared correlation between the predicted and the observed values.
 Hence, it must be non-negative.
 For simple OLS regression with one predictor, this is equivalent to the squared correlation between the predictor and the dependent variable -- again, this must be non-negative.

-Multivariable vs multivariate regression - Cross Validated
+Discrete variables in regression model? - Cross Validated

 |